Image Size and Resolution

 The coordinates system macOS uses to place content onscreen is based on measurements in points, which map to pixels in the display.
 A standard-resolution display has a 1:1 pixel density (or @1x), where one pixel is equal to one point.
 High-resolution displays have a higher pixel density and a scale factor of 2.0 (referred to as @2x).
 As a result, high-resolution displays demand images with more pixels.

-Supply images with a scale factor of @1x and @2x for all your app’s artwork.
+Supply high-resolution images for all your app’s artwork.
 You accomplish this by multiplying the number of pixels in each image by the scale factor.
 Append a suffix of “@2x” to your @2x image names, and insert them into @2x fields in the asset catalog of your Xcode project.

 Designing High-Resolution Artwork